Amedar-Asterisk/U-Statistics-python/README.md

 #### `u_stats_loop(tensors, expression)`
 Reference implementation using explicit loops (for validation and small computations).

-**Note:** This class is primarily for testing and educational purposes.
+**Note:** This function is primarily for testing and educational purposes.
 Use `ustats` for production code.

 #### `set_backend(backend_name)`
 Set the tensor computation backend.